JeonJaeHyeong/DPL/README.md

     GLOBAL_SETTING.DATASET_CHOICE "VG" \
 ```

+You can simply run the scripts located in the script folder.

 ### Choose a dataset

 Our model is set to sample the same number of samples for each predicate by default.
 However, it is also possible to allocate a different number of samples for each predicate by setting the following option to True.
+However, this option is only available for the VG dataset and cannot be used with the GQA dataset, as the pred_counts.pkl file is not available.
 ``` bash

 MODEL.ROI_RELATION_HEAD.DPL.FREQ_BASED_DIFF_N True